Admission to the major

 To find out how to declare the Economics major, go to Admissions.

-The following requirements are for Economics primary majors declared Fall 2018 or later.
+The following requirements apply to Economics primary majors entering the University Fall 2018 or later.

-For students who declared the major prior to Fall 2018 (and after Fall 2015) the requirements are the same except for 11, the International and Intercultural Requirement.
+For Econ majors who entered the University prior to Fall 2018 (and after Fall 2015) the requirements below apply, with the exception of number 11, the International and Intercultural Requirement.
 For these students the SBS Global Education requirement applies instead.
-For Students who declared the major prior to Fall 2015, schedule an appointment to meet with an Academic Advisor in the Department of Economics to confirm requirements.
+For students who declared the major prior to Fall 2015, schedule an appointment to meet with an Academic Advisor in the Department of Economics to confirm requirements.

 Students who are pursuing a double major or a dual degree who do not have Economics listed as their primary major in SPIRE are not required to complete an Economics IE or JYW course, as these should be completed in the student's primary major.